-We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapeutic candidates for the treatment of cardiovascular, metabolic and liver diseases.
-Our lead product candidate, MGL-3196, is a proprietary, liver-directed, selective thyroid hormone receptor-b, or THR-b, agonist that can potentially be used to treat a number of disease states with high unmet medical need.
-We are developing MGL-3196 for non-alcoholic steatohepatitis, or NASH and we have initiated a Phase 2 clinical trial in this indication.
-We are also developing MGL-3196 for dyslipidemia, particularly genetic dyslipidemias such as familial hypercholesterolemia, or FH, including both homozygous and heterozygous forms of the disease.
-We have completed a Phase 2 clinical trial in heterozygous FH, or HeFH, patients.
-MGL-3196 is a once-daily oral pill that has been studied in six completed Phase 1 trials in a total of 183 subjects.
-MGL-3196 appeared to be safe and well-tolerated in these trials, which included a single ascending dose trial, a multiple ascending dose trial, two drug interaction trials with statins, a multiple dose mass balance study, and a single dose relative bioavailability study of tablet formulations versus capsule formulation.
+We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapeutic candidates for the treatment of cardiovascular, metabolic, and liver diseases.
+Our lead product candidate, MGL-3196, is a proprietary, liver-directed, selective thyroid hormone receptor-ß, or THR-ß, agonist being developed as a once-daily oral pill that can potentially be used to treat a number of disease states with high unmet medical need, including non-alcoholic steatohepatitis, or NASH.
+For NASH, we enrolled 125 patients in a Phase 2 clinical trial.
+We achieved the 12-week primary endpoint for this Phase 2 clinical trial and reported the results in December 2017, and we reported positive topline 36-week results at the conclusion of the Phase 2 clinical trial in May 2018.
+We have an ongoing 36-week, open-label extension study in 31 participating NASH patients from the Phase 2 clinical trial, which includes 14 patients who received placebo in the main study.
+We are also developing MGL-3196 for dyslipidemia, which began with a study of a genetic dyslipidemia known as heterozygous familial hypercholesterolemia, or HeFH.
+We enrolled 116 patients and completed a Phase 2 clinical trial in HeFH patients, and we reported the results in February 2018.
+In addition to the NASH and HeFH Phase 2 clinical trials, MGL-3196 has also been studied in seven completed Phase 1 trials in a total of 198 subjects.
+MGL-3196 appeared to be safe and was well-tolerated in these trials, which included a single ascending dose trial, a multiple ascending dose trial, two drug interaction trials with statins, a multiple dose mass balance study, a single dose relative bioavailability study of tablet formulations versus capsule formulation, and a multiple dose drug interaction and food effect study.